-If you are creating great content, but you still don’t see the results you were expecting, don’t worry.
-You are not alone.
-Marketers often focus on building a great content marketing strategy, but forget about promoting their content.
+If you are creating great content, but still haven’t seen the results you’d hoped for, you are not alone.
+Marketers often focus on building a great content marketing strategy but forget about promoting their content.
 The truth is that no one finds content by accident.
 That’s why every single content strategy needs to be combined with a plan that integrates owned, paid and earned media.

 Avoid the silos trap